"To build, promote, and support an industry of local/regional filmmaking in and around Klamath Falls, Oregon."

 Paul Harris has been a stagehand for over 30 years.
 As a member of IATSE Local 16 in San Francisco, Paul has worked on many feature films, broadway shows, concerts, and other events.
 Paul now lives in Klamath Falls and enjoys working as a stagehand at the Ross Ragland Theater, spending time with his wife, and reaching out to get involved with and support the arts and community.

 Lori Nussbaum creates, enjoys, and supports local art and culture such as the Klamath Independent Film Festival, Arts on the Flyway, and theater performances.
 In August 2017, Lori had the opportunity to be a spotlight operator for the Mary Poppins performances at the Ross Ragland.
 Other interests include board games, puzzles, and learning something new each day.

 David West lives in Klamath Falls with his wife Kathryn and their two young children, Scarlett and Kirk.
 David is the writer, director, cinematographer, and editor of ten narrative short films, half a dozen documentary shorts, countless commercials and corporate videos, and one feature film.
 He's currently developing his next feature film, "In the Shadow of the Valley"; a dark thriller set in rural Oregon.

 Dylan Acres recently moved from England to Klamath Falls with his wife, a jet engine mechanic now stationed at Kingsley Field.
-While in England, Dylan caught the film bug as an extra in the recent film adaptation of MacBeth, starring Michael Fassbender, and combined with his interest in Land Rovers (of which he has 5 in varying styles/vintage) he aims to connect Land Rovers with new owners, and/or for film use through his budding company Basin Land Rovers.
+While in England, Dylan caught the film bug as an extra in a recent screen adaptation of MacBeth, starring Michael Fassbender, and combined with his interest in Land Rovers (of which he has 5 in varying styles/vintage) he aims to connect Land Rovers with new owners, and/or for film use through his budding company Basin Land Rovers.